 Will Google’s EU user consent policy still be applicable when the third-party cookie is gone?

-The new so-called Privacy Sandbox APIs in Chrome, which will replace the third-party cookie, will still require consent in accordance with the legal frameworks which Google’s EU user consent policy is explicitly based on.
+The so-called Privacy Sandbox APIs in Chrome, which were set to replace the third-party cookie, and/or the privacy initiatives that came to replace it int he meantime, will still require user consent in accordance with the legal frameworks which Google’s EU user consent policy is explicitly based on – such as the GDPR, ePrivacy Directive and the Digital Markets Act (DMA).